 initial index and its associated value.
 When called with the last

-the second argument is absent, then it is interpreted as nil
+the second argument is absent, then it is interpreted as nil.
+In

 The order in which the indices are enumerated is not specified, even